supertokens/supertokens-django-ref-jwt/docs/backend/api-reference.md

     - Type: ```string```
     - Identifies a unique session in your system.
 Please see the Session Handle section for more information.
 ##### Returnsof the resolved ```Promise``` will be deeply equal to whatever was passed to the ```create_new_session``` function.
-##### Raises
+##### Throws
 - ```SuperTokensGeneralException```
-    - Examples of when this is raised is if the library could not connect to the MySQL instance.
+    - Examples of when this is thorwn is if the library could not connect to the MySQL instance.
 - ```SuperTokensUnauthorizedException```
-    - This is raised if the current session was revoked or has expired.
+    - This is thorwn if the current session was revoked or has expired.
     - You must handle auth cookie management yourself here (if relevant).
 Please see the Error Handling section for more details.
 ##### Additional information
 - It does nothing to synchronize with other get_session_info or update_session_info calls on this ```session_handle```.
 So it is up to you to handle various race conditions depending on your use case.